 - How does Allen reinterpret Britain’s agricultural revolution in the pre-industrial period?

 - Why are declining industries crucial to Berg’s view of the revolutionary nature of industrialization?

 - What is Allen’s argument about Britain’s cheap energy economy in the preindustrial period?

-- How does Britain's pre-industrial economy explain that Britain could produce the first industrial revolution?
+- How does Britain’s pre-industrial economy explain that Britain produced the first industrial revolution?